-Connect the 1N4004 as close as possible to the lock in parallel with the lock power terminals of the lock to absorb the back EMF to prevent it from damaging the keypad.
+Connect the 1N4004 as close as possible accross the lock power output terminals to absorb the back EMF to prevent it from damaging the keypad.
 The 1N4004 is not required if the electric lock is AC operated.

 To avoid Electro-Static-Discharge from interfering with the operation of the keypad, always ground the (-) terminal of the keypad to earth.